ZSR3004/Cell-Tracking/README.md

 `Cell-Tracking` is a platform designed to enable optical-flow analysis of moving cells.
 In other words, it takes your TIFF files and turns them into analyzable data using optical-flow algorithms.

+(Note: A TIFF file, which stands for Tagged Image File Format, is a computer file used to store raster graphics and image information.
+TIFF files typically use the extensions .tiff or .tif.)
+Our program requires the input file to be a tiff file, so when you input a file, it should end with .tiff or .tif.

 We haven't yet implemented all three of these version.
 Below, is the status of each, including where you can find the documentation which has the installation and usage instructions (if they exist).